rizennews/MemberPress-Geo-Currency/readme.md

 1.  **Download the Plugin:** Obtain the latest version of the plugin from the [Releases](https://github.com/rizennews/memberpress-geo-currency/releases) page.
 2.  **Upload and Activate:** In your WordPress admin panel, navigate to Plugins -> Add New -> Upload Plugin.
 Upload the downloaded zip file and activate the plugin.
-3.  **Configure Plugin Settings:** Go to the "Geo Currency" settings page in your WordPress admin (typically located under the "Settings" or "MemberPress" menu).
+3.  **Configure Plugin Settings:** Go to the "Geo Currency" settings page in your WordPress admin.
 Enter your IPInfo API key, Open Exchange Rates API key, default currency, and desired cache duration.

 ## Usage